bmascat/ebara/README.md

 ## Contributing

-We welcome contributions to the PubMed AI Research Assistant.
+We welcome contributions to the EBARA project.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.